dojoengine/dojo/README.md

 Dojo provides:

-- Composition through the Entity Component System pattern
+- Scalable composition through the Entity Component System pattern.
-- Concise apis using language plugins and macros
+- Permissionless expansion of autonomous worlds through the introduction of components and systems.
-- Expressive query system with efficiently compiled strategies
+- Concise macros for interacting with world state and functions.
 - Typed interface generation for client libraries (Coming soon)

 ## Overview